Asymptotic Normality for Multivariate Random Forest Estimators: Introduction

+Within economics, random forests may be fruitfully applied to estimate heterogeneneous treatment effects.
+In Rubin's potential outcomes framework \cite{rubin} (see \cite{imbens_rubin_2015} for an overview), an individual $i$ is associated with two potential outcomes $Y^{(0)}$ and $Y^{(1)}$, with one of the outcomes being realized depending on whether $i$ undergoes treatment.
+The statistician has access the IID observations $\{ (X_i, W_i, Y_i) : 1 \leq i \leq n \}$, where $X_i$ is a vector of observed covariates for individual $i$, $W_i \in \{ 0, 1 \}$ is (an encoding of) their treatment status, and $Y_i = Y_i^{(W_i)}$ is her realized outcome.
+One quantity of interest is the treatment effect at $x$

+Since only one of $Y^{(0)}_i$ and $Y^{(1)}_i$ is observed, consistent estimation of $\tau(x)$ requires further distributional assumptions.
+A common assumption is unconfoundedness, i.e., that treatment status $W_i$ is independent of $Y^{(1)}$ and $Y^{(0)}$ conditional on $X_i$.
+Under this assumption,

+Here, the key function is $e(x)$, known as the propensity score, is the probability of treatment for the subpopulation with covariates $x$; see \cite{propensity_score} the derivation and implications.
+Machine learning methods---including random forests---may be brought to bear on the problem by estimating $e(x)$.
+Alternatively, unconfoundedness also implies

+so that $\tau(x)$ may be estimated by fitting two models, one on the subset of the sample in which $W = 1$, and the other on $W = 0$.

-One fruitful application of random forests in economics is in estimating heterogeneneous treatment effects, i.e., a function of the form $f(x) = \E(Y_1 - Y_0 \mid X = x)$.
-In order to conduct inference in econometric applications (e.g., to test the null $H_0: f(x) = 0$), knowledge about the rate of convergence or asymptotic distribution of the estimator $\hat f(x)$ is required.
-Moreover, functions of $f$ are often of practical interest: for example, when we wish to study the difference in treatment effects for two different subpopulations, the quantity of interest is
+In econometric applications, conducting pointwise inference on the target function $f: \X \to \R$ (e.g., to test the null hypothesis $H_0: f(x) = 0$) requires knowledge about about the rate of convergence or asymptotic distribution of the underlying estimator $\hat f(x)$, where $x$ is the point of interest.
+However, functionals of target function are often also of interest: for example, the difference of treatments effects (i.e., $f = \tau$) for two different subpopulations is captured by the quantity

-More generally, we might also be interested in a weigthed treatment effect, where a subpopulation $x$ is given an importance weight $\mu$.
-In this case, the functional of $f$ is
+where $x$ and $\bar x$ are covariates describing the two subpopulations.
+More generally, we might also be interested in a weighed treatment effect, where a subpopulation $x$ is given an importance weight modeled as a density $\mu(x)$.
+In this case, the corresponding functional of $f$ is